fllstx/job-skill-assessment/quizzes/css/css-quiz.md

 - [ ] Opacity specifies the level of transparency of the child elements.
 Background with an `rgba()` value applies transparency to the background color only.
 - [ ] Opacity applies transparency to the background color only.
 Background with an `rgba()` value specifies the level of transparency of an element, as a whole, including its content.
-- [ ] Opacity specifies the level of transparency of an element, including its content.
+- [checked ] Opacity specifies the level of transparency of an element, including its content.
 Background with an `rgba()` value applies transparency to the background color only.
 - [ ] Opacity applies transparency to the parent and child elements.
 Background with an `rgba()` value specifies the level of transparency of the parent element only.

 ### If the width of the container is 500 pixels, what would the width of the three columns be in this layout?